After rocky tenure as New Mexico head coach, Mike Locksley returns to Maryland with long road ahead

 “He’s as different as a high school senior to the guy that’s getting ready to get drafted into the pros,” longtime local high school coach and former Michigan assistant coach Biff Poggi said Wednesday.
 “I think he’s as far away from New Mexico, and for taking over for Randy, as you can imagine.”

-Gordy Combs, who coached Locksley in his college career as a defensive back at Towson University and later gave Locksley his first coaching job shortly after graduating in 1992, said “you have to go through those pains of growing up and Mike has gone through that as a head coach.”
+Gordy Combs, who coached Locksley in his college career as a defensive back at Towson State and later gave Locksley his first coaching job shortly after graduating in 1992, said “you have to go through those pains of growing up and Mike has gone through that as a head coach.”

-Poggi, who has had several players at both Gilman and St. Frances recruited by Locksley — most recently four-star linebacker and Alabama commit Shane Lee — said Lockley’s tenure at New Mexico was a mistake from the start.
+Poggi, who has had several players at both Gilman and St. Frances recruited by Locksley — most recently four-star linebacker and Alabama commit Shane Lee — said Locksley’s tenure at New Mexico was a mistake from the start.

-“He was a hard-working guy, started in the business, worked his way up, became a good recruiter, got a coordinator’s job.
+“He was a hardworking guy, started in the business, worked his way up, became a good recruiter, got a coordinator’s job.
 But nobody every mentored Michael,” Poggi said.
 “The worst thing that happened to Mike was that he got the head coaching job at New Mexico.
 He was not prepared, he wasn’t ready.
 He didn’t have any mentoring.
 He had no idea what it was like to be in that position.”

 Poggi said the coach who will take the reins at Maryland has undergone a significant transformation, largely through working under Saban, who some consider the best college football coach ever.